The Hersham Community Council

-The Borough Council now needs to publish the terms of reference, which the legislation says must involve us.
-Then there will be a consultation period during which local groups will be asked for their views.
+The Borough Council has now published the terms of reference.
+There will now be a consultation period during which local groups will be asked for their views.
 Local businesses, local public and voluntary organisations must also be consulted, so if you are a member of this type of group, make sure that your views are heard.
 All representations must be taken into account.
 This must all happen within twelve months from the acceptance of the petition.

-We hope to have regular meetings which any residents can attend, so that we can truly represent the views of the majority of Hersham residents.
-Most don't go out and vote in local elections and we want to enthuse those people in particular.
+We have regular meetings which any residents can attend, so that we can truly represent the views of the majority of Hersham residents.
+If you are interested to meet any of the steering group you are welcome to come to discuss the process - we will be at the Waterman's Arms every Thursday at 8pm for the next few weeks.
 Hersham is such a great place to live and this local initiative will enhance it further.

 The steering group will be publishing a bimonthly newsletter to encourage discussion, which will also be put onto this website.
 Delivering this many newsletters is a mammoth undertaking for a group of volunteers, so if you can help please do contact us: our email is firstname.lastname@example.org

 Our submission to the Parliamentary Boundary commission has been added to this site: we were not impressed to find that there were proposals to split Hersham yet again, this time between Weybridge and Esher, but along a different boundary even from that which was drawn after the Elmbridge review.
 This emphasises the urgent need to set up this council so that Hersham can have a voice and to stop it being hacked away on all its edges.
 With the support of residents, it will happen and the boundary will be stabilised.
 We believe this is the best way to ensure that we continue to receive the services and support that we should receive.